 GSWC is a public utility engaged principally in the purchase, production, distribution and sale of water in California serving approximately 258,000 customers.
-GSWC also distributes electricity in several San Bernardino County mountain communities in California serving approximately 24,000 electric customers through its Bear Valley Electric Service ("BVES") division.
-Although Registrant has a diversified base of residential, industrial and other customers, revenues derived from commercial and residential water customers accounted for approximately 90% of total water revenues during the three months ended March 31, 2015 and 2014.
+GSWC also distributes electricity in several San Bernardino County mountain communities in California serving approximately 24,000 customers through its Bear Valley Electric Service ("BVES") division.
+Although Registrant has a diversified base of residential, industrial and other customers, revenues derived from commercial and residential water customers accounted for approximately 90% of total water revenues during the three and six months ended June 30, 2015 and 2014.
 The California Public Utilities Commission ("CPUC") regulates GSWC's water and electric businesses, in matters including properties, rates, services, facilities and other matters, and transactions by GSWC with its affiliates.
 AWR's assets and operating income are primarily those of GSWC.

-ASUS, through its wholly-owned subsidiaries, operates, maintains and performs construction activities (including renewal and replacement capital work) on water and/or wastewater systems at various United States military bases pursuant to 50-year firm fixed-price contracts.
-These contracts are subject to periodic price redeterminations and modifications for changes in circumstances and changes in laws and regulations.
+ASUS, through its wholly owned subsidiaries, operates, maintains and performs construction activities (including renewal and replacement capital work) on water and/or wastewater systems at various United States military bases pursuant to 50-year firm fixed-price contracts.
+These contracts are subject to periodic price redeterminations and modifications for changes in circumstances, changes in laws and regulations and additions to the contract value for new construction of facilities at the military bases.